 This course has two major sections, each of which is divided into topics/modules.

-The first half of the course focuses on the background knowledge necessary for classroom foreign language teaching, and there are five modules covering:
+The first half of the course focuses on the background knowledge necessary for classroom world language teaching, and there are five modules covering:

 1. Fundamental theories, concepts and frameworks in SLA